chvmp/robots/README.md

 to download all URDFs at once.

+Choose the robot you want to use in configs folder and follow the instructions in their respective READMEs.

 ## Instructions

 There's an auto-generated README in every configuration package that contains instructions how to run the demos specific to that package.